ryderdamen/WP-Conversation-Viewer/Readme.md

 `````

-## Questions?
+## Questions & Contributions
-If you have any questions or feature requests, please feel free to send me a message.
+If you have any questions or feature requests, feel free to submit an issue or send me a message.
+Want to add a new feature?
+Pull requests welcome!

-## TODO (For Ryder)
-* build out timestamp options
-* add in ability to select a default highlighted person